primesearch/cofact/README.md

 a dedicated piece of software such as Prime95 or GPUowl will provide save and restart functionality, and may generate a proof which cofact can then utilise whenever new factors are discovered.
+### Proof files
+Prime95 is capable of generating verifiable delay function proof files for any Mersenne exponent larger than $105,000$ (though the source code readily permits files to be generated for smaller exponents if desired).
+For Fermat exponents, proof files have been furnished for
+$F_{14}$ up to $F_{29}$, available from the co-author’s [website](https://64ordle.au/fermat/).
+If you wish to use Prime95 to generate a proof for $F_{30}$, we would be [most interested](https://www.mersenneforum.org/showthread.php?t=22668&page=6) in knowing about it.
+### Residues
+The default output prints a hexadecimal residue modulo $2^{64}$, along with the triplet of smaller residues devised by Alexander Hurwitz and John Selfridge in 1964, which by default are given in decimal.
+Historical references or more modern software may reproduce these as octal or hexadecimal, both of which are supported (by `-o` and `-x`).
+A variety of options are available for printing interim residues while the program is computing the primality or PRP test, or the Suyama test (the `-i`, `-p`, and `-v` options may be of use).

+The JSON reporting option for Mersenne numbers also includes the lower two kilobits of the residue as hexadecimal (modulo $2^{2,048}$).
 ## Full list of features / command line options

 Long command line options use the same format for the parameter, if one is required (usually a filename, number, or string).
+The short, single-letter options may be combined in one flag, e.g. `-imo`, to enable multiple options `-i`, `-m`, and `-o`, but only one such option with a trailing parameter is permitted per flag.

 Short option   | Long option          | Function
 ---------------|----------------------|---------